 The sweet-natured Leonberger is suited to all types of families, from those with young children up to too-cool-for-school teenagers.
 As well as active retired couples and young singletons seeking a furry companion.
 As long as his basic needs are met, and he is with his favorite humans, he is a happy bunny.
 He is particularly fond of children, and he’ll often choose to snuggle up to the little ones if he has a choice of people to sit with.
 This is what makes him a great family pet.

-When it comes to other animals, he is just as friendly with those living with him.
+When it comes to other animals, he is just as friendly as those living with him.
 He will accept dogs, cats, and other animals into the family fold with slow and controlled introductions.
 But the same cannot be said for outsiders.
 Some Leonbergers have a high prey drive, meaning that they will chase and bark at anything and everything that wanders into or flies past.
-This is another reason to enclose your yard!
+This is another reason to enclose your yard.

 The Leonberger is very eager to please his humans and will do anything to please them.
 This is great news for training.
 A training session is another excuse to spend time with you and please you with his good work.
 Start him young, and he will respond well to positive reinforcement training.
 Yummy treats and praise from you are likely to be his best motivators and be sure to make it fun.